kornelorawczak/University-Overview/README.md

 # Academic Coursework Overview

-This repository documents my completed academic coursework during my studies in Computer Science at Uniwersytet Wrocławski (2023 - present)
+This repository documents my completed academic coursework during my studies in Computer Science at Uniwersytet Wrocławski (2023 - present).
 The following list is organized by semester and includes both core theoretical subjects and specialized practical courses.
-Course titles have been translated and expanded to reflect their full academic scope.

 ---